rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 21:36:33.014 [main] INFO GitHubApp -- GitHub user's repositories: [Repository[name=rockthejvm.github.io, visibility=PUBLIC, uri=https://github.com/rockthejvm/rockthejvm.github.io]]
 ```

-The computation that doesn't use the cache started.
-However, since the cache task was completed successfully, the other computation was canceled to avoid wasting resources.
+The task that retrieve the repositories directly from GitHub started.
+However, since the cache task was completed successfully, it was canceled to avoid wasting resources.
 We've achieved our goal.

 What if both tasks throw an exception?
 We can see it in action by changing the `findRepositories` of the `GitHubRepository` class to throw an exception.
 Here is the code: